 Questions and answers about reviews

 Here you can find information on reviews that is, the opportunity to have the prosecutor’s decision changed.
 You can also find information on how the police’s decision can be examined by prosecutors.
-On the right side of the page there is a link to the Prosecutor-General’s guidelines, which describes how reviews work in more detail.
-There is also a form that can be used when submitting an examination request.
+Here is a form (in english) that can be used when submitting an examination request.

 Below are some frequently asked questions regarding reviews.